dgoldman30/Dungeon_Crawler/doc/use-cases/pickup-item.md

 The user cares about this function, so they can interact with items and increase their xp.
 The programmers care about this function so the game is fun and addictive.

 # Preconditions
-1. Create a character
+- The user needs a character
-2. start the game
-3. Move to item/kill enemy
+- The character needs to be standing in the same square as an item on the ground

 # Postconditions
-The user should acquire object that could possibly affect their health/xp/attacking ability.
+The user has looted the item(s) on the ground

 # Main success scenario
-The user picks up the item and are affected based on what the item is.
+The user moves an item from the ground to their character's inventory

 # Extensions
-No inventory space and the user has to remove items in their inventory to pick new items up.
+- The character's inventory is full, and they must drop something
+- There isn't any pickup-able item on the ground

 # Special Requirements
 Touch screen UI on an andriod device.